The Shaggy Man of Oz

-The Shaggy Man of Oz (1949) is the thirty-eighth in the series of Oz books created by L. Frank Baum and his successors, and the second and last by Jack Snow.
+The Shaggy Man of Oz (1949) is the thirty-eighth book in the Oz series created by L. Frank Baum and his successors, and the second and last by Jack Snow.
 It was illustrated by Frank G. Kramer.
-The book entered the public domain in the United States when its copyright was not renewed as required.
+The book was followed by The Hidden Valley of Oz (1951).
+The novel entered the public domain in the United States when its copyright was not renewed as required.